justinAurand/hotel-availability-rooster/README.md

 # Hotel Availability Rooster

 Alarm your partner when a specific hotel room is available.
-Renders a web page (headlessly), checks every minute for specific HTML content (i.e. "Book This"), and sends a text message if that content exists.
+Renders a web page headlessly, checks every 10 minutes for specific HTML content (i.e. "Book This"), and sends a text message if that content exists.

 ## Prerequisites